stevenxchung/Algorithms-Part-I/Week 03/week-03-notes.md

 * In general, to implement a comparator:
   * Define a (nested) class that implements the Comparator interface
   * Implement the compare() method

+### Stability
+* Stability refers to how well an algorithm is able to preserve the relative order of items with equal keys
+* Which one of our previously covered sorts are stable?
+  * Insertion and merge sort are stable but not selection or shellsort
+* Why are insertion sort and merge sort stable?
+  * Equal items never move past each other
+* Why are selection sort and shellsort not stable?
+  * There may be long-distance exchanges which might move an item past some equal item